ryanbates1990/dnd/Plot Points/Session5.md

 - The players run into a set of stairs that progress deeper into the temple

 ### Challenge 3:
+(Creighton Abrams and William Westmoreland)
+Lingering smell of cigarette in the air

 If the americans are hiding, they jump out of the darkness and tell everyone to drop their weapons and put their hands in the air.
 If they don't, one of the americans fires a shot at the closest person and initiatives are rolled.